-10.Be individually responsible for their agency's role in administering the agreement, transferring funds, and supervision of agency employees, as appropriate.

-B. The Host University agrees to:

-- 1. Establish, in consultation with the Federal Agencies and Partner Institutions, the Californian CESU; - 2.
+- 10.Be individually responsible for their agency's role in administering the Agreement, transferring funds, and supervision of agency employees, as appropriate. - B. The Host University agrees to: - 1.
+Continue, in consultation with the Federal Agencies and Partner Institutions, the Californian CESU; - 2.
 Conduct, with participating Federal Agencies and Partner Institutions, a program of research, technical assistance and education related to the Californian CESU objectives; - 3.
 Allow and encourage faculty to engage in participating Federal Agencies' research, technical assistance and education activities related to the Californian CESU objectives, as appropriate; - 4.
 Provide basic administrative and clerical support as appropriate; - 5.
 Provide access for Federal Californian CESU staff to campus facilities, including library, laboratories, computer facilities on the same basis or costs as other faculty members of the Host University to the maximum extent allowable under state laws and regulations; - 6.
 Provide suitable office space, furniture and laboratory space, utilities, computer network access and basic telephone service for Federal Agencies' personnel to be located at the Host University, as appropriate; - 7.
 Offer educational and training opportunities to participating Federal Agency employees, in accordance with the respective policies of the Federal Agencies and the Host University; - 8.
 Encourage its students to participate in the activities of the Californian CESU; - 9.
 Coordinate activities, as appropriate, with the Partner Institutions and develop administrative policies for such coordination; and - 10.
-Establish a Californian CESU Manager's Committee and convene a meeting of this committee, at least annually, to provide advice and guidance, review of the annual work and multi-year strategic plans, and assist in evaluating the Californian CESU.

-C. Each Partner Institution agrees to:

-- Conduct, with participating Federal Agencies and the Host University, a program of research, technical assistance, and education related to the Californian CESU objectives and allow and encourage faculty to participate in the program as appropriate; - 2.
+Maintain a Californian CESU Manager's Committee and convene a meeting of this committee, at least annually, to provide advice and guidance, review of the annual work and multi-year strategic plans, and assist in evaluating the Californian CESU. - C. Each Partner Institution agrees to: - Conduct, with participating Federal Agencies and the Host University, a program of research, technical assistance, and education related to the Californian CESU objectives and allow and encourage faculty to participate in the program as appropriate; - 2.
 Offer educational and training opportunities to participating Federal Agency employees, as appropriate; and - 3.
-Encourage students and employees to participate in the activities of the Californian CESU. - D. All Federal Agencies, the Host University and Partner Institutions agree to: - 1.
-Establish and maintain the Californian CESU closely following the CESU Introduction (June 2001), adapting key elements to local and regional needs, as appropriate;
+Encourage students and employees to participate in the activities of the Californian CESU. - D. All Federal Agencies, the Host University and Partner Institutions agree to:

-- 2. Develop and adopt a Californian CESU role and mission statement; - 3.
-Develop a multi-year strategic plan; - 4.
-Make modifications, as appropriate, to this agreement that individually include a specific "scope of work" statement and a brief explanation of the following: - (a) the proposed work and what is being modified in the agreement; - (b) the project contribution to the objectives of the CESU; - (c) the methodology of the project; - (d) the substantial involvement of each party; - (e) the project budget and schedule; - (f) the specific deliverables; - 5.
-Coordinate in obtaining all necessary state, federal, and tribal permits and/or permissions from private landowners in order to conduct projects occurring under this agreement; - Follow OMB Circulars A-21, A-87, A-102, A-110, A-122, and A-133, as appropriate, and specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration).
+- 1. Maintain the Californian CESU closely following the mission and goals of the CESU Network as described in the CESU Network Strategic Plan FY2004-2008, adapting key elements to local and regional needs, as appropriate; - 2.
+Maintain a Californian CESU role and mission statement; - 3.
+Operate under a multi-year strategic plan; - 4.
+Issue individual funding documents, in accordance with each agency's procedures, to this Agreement that individually include a specific "scope of work" statement and a brief explanation of the following: - (a) the proposed work; - (b) the project contribution to the objectives of the CESU; - (c) the methodology of the project; - (d) the substantial involvement of each party; - (e) the project budget and schedule; - (f) the specific deliverables; - Coordinate in obtaining all necessary state, federal, and tribal permits and/or permissions from private landowners in order to conduct projects occurring under this Agreement; - Follow OMB Circulars A-21, A-87, A-102, A-110, A-122, and A-133, as appropriate, and specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration).

-ARTICLE III - TERM OF AGREEMENT
+ARTICLE III.
+TERM OF AGREEMENT